Count Dracula (1977 film)

 Count Dracula is a British television adaptation of the 1897 novel Dracula by Bram Stoker.
-Produced by the BBC (in the then standard video/film hybrid format), it first aired on BBC 2 on 22 December 1977.
+Produced by the BBC, it first aired on BBC 2 on 22 December 1977.
 It is among the more faithful of the many adaptations of the original book.
 Directed by Philip Saville from a screenplay by Gerald Savory, it stars Louis Jourdan as Count Dracula and Frank Finlay as Professor Van Helsing.

 Plot

-Lucy Westenra's sister Mina bids farewell to her fiancé Jonathan Harker, who is leaving for a business trip.
-Harker, a solicitor, is travelling to Count Dracula's castle in Transylvania to expedite his purchase of Carfax Abbey and other properties in England.
+Lucy Westenra's sister Mina bids farewell to her fiancé Jonathan Harker, a solicitor travelling to Count Dracula's castle in Transylvania to expedite his purchase of Carfax Abbey and other properties in England.

-On the penultimate leg of Harker's trip, in a horse-drawn coach with three locals, one warns him not to attend Dracula's castle.
-Harker tells the woman not to worry, but she gives him her rosary for protection as a precaution.
-Harker is dropped off at the Borgo Pass in the dead of night with wolves howling in the distance, and is picked up a few moments later by the Count's coach.
-At the castle's door, Count Dracula welcomes Jonathan and carries his heavy trunk, with no effort, up the stairs to his room.
-Jonathan hesitantly agrees to stay for a month to help the Count with his English.
-Dracula is urbane and gracious, but also vaguely sinister; he casts no reflection, and has pronouncedly sharp fingernails and hair on his palms.
-After a series of disturbing events, including an encounter with Dracula's brides, Harker explores the castle, finds the Count and his brides' sleeping quarters in a crypt, all asleep in coffins with their eyes open yet seemingly unaware of his presence.
-Harker tries ineffectually to kill Dracula with a shovel before fleeing the castle.
+On the penultimate leg of Harker's trip, a fellow-passenger warns him not to go to Dracula's castle.
+She gives him her rosary for protection.
+Harker is dropped off at the Borgo Pass in the dead of night, and is picked up a few moments later by the Count's coach.
+At the castle's door, Count Dracula welcomes Jonathan and easily carries his heavy trunk up to his room.
+Jonathan reluctantly agrees to stay for a month.
+Dracula is gracious, but he has sharp fingernails, hair on his palms, and casts no reflection.
+After an encounter with Dracula's brides, Harker finds the Count and his brides' sleeping quarters in a crypt, with their eyes open, yet seemingly unaware of his presence.
+Harker tries to kill Dracula with a shovel to no effect before fleeing the castle.

 In England, Mina and Lucy go to the seaside town of Whitby.
 Among their friends are Quincey Holmwood (Lucy's American fiancé), and Dr. John Seward, who operates a local asylum.
 Among Seward's patients is the madman Renfield, who worships and fears Dracula.
-Mina and Lucy witness a storm in which the foreign ship Demeter goes aground, and is carrying Dracula (in the form of a wolf) and many wooden boxes filled with earth from his home.
-That same night, a local seaman is found dead, a victim of Dracula.
-Mina follows a sleepwalking Lucy to the local graveyard and glimpses Dracula holding her in his arms.
-Lucy thereafter grows pale and weak; at night in her bedroom, Dracula drinks her blood on several occasions.
-Jonathan, meanwhile, turns up delirious and weak in a convent in Budapest.
+Mina and Lucy witness a storm in which the ship Demeter goes aground.
+It is carrying Dracula (in the form of a wolf) and many wooden boxes filled with earth from his home.
+That same night, a local seaman is found dead, a victim of the vampire.
+Mina follows a sleepwalking Lucy to the local graveyard and glimpses Dracula embracing her.
+Lucy grows pale and weak; at night in her bedroom, Dracula drinks her blood on several occasions.
+Jonathan, meanwhile, turns up delirious and exhausted in a convent in Budapest.